 Writing Online Instructions

 Online help systems are built into your application and, thus, are always available to your users and are potentially context-sensitive.
-Here is an example text that illustrates an appropriate style for the on-line help for a non-existant program called UltraProgram (taken from Lewis/Rieman):
+Here is an example text that illustrates an appropriate style for the on-line help for a non-existent program called UltraProgram (taken from Lewis/Rieman):

 Section 3: Mail Merge